 That is why I support this Bill.
 Others have spoken strongly in support of the chiefs and I join them by doing the same.
 We have been served well.
-Certainly we have had individuals who have done a poor job, but we should not punish others just because a few Provincial Commissioners, District Commissioners and the rest did a bad job.
+Certainly we have had individuals who have done a poor job, but we should not punish others just because a few PCs and DCs, among others.